If you’re just tracking rankings and not improving what’s on your website...

-Fortunately, we’ve been doing SEO since 2002 and have built a reputation for delivering results you’d be happy to hang your hat on.
-(Yes, we really do need to get out more).
+SureFire specialises in SEO.
+Auckland based, we work for clients both in New Zealand and overseas.
+We've been doing SEO since 2002 and have built a reputation for delivering results you’d be happy to hang your hat on.

 So, if you’re looking for a trusted partner to deliver real SEO results then we should talk.

 And if we don’t think we can make a difference or SEO shouldn’t be your most pressing priority, we’ll tell you.

 Call now to see if there’s a fit.

 These days pretty well anyone with a commercial website is aware that SEO is "something" they need to do for their website to be successful.
 That said, many marketers don't really have an in-depth understanding of SEO compared to its more glamorous sibling, paid search advertising (Google AdWords).

 While SEO is not rocket science, some aspects can be pretty complex and technical in nature.
 Furthermore, SEO is continually evolving to keep pace with the relentless rate of change by Google and other search engines.